arcana-hub/highcharts-ios-dev/README.md

 Access the full [API documentation](http://api.highcharts.com/highcharts-ios/) here.

+## Contributing

+Contributions are made in the [development repo here](https://github.com/highcharts/highcharts-ios-dev).

 # HOWTO

 Here we present how to create basic chart and place it in your project.